Need to speak to someone about your personal pension but don’t know where to start? Chances are, you’re not alone.

-If you’re still struggling to find the details, then the Government has recently launched a service that allows you to find the contact details of various providers to trace long lost pensions.
+If you’re still struggling to find the details, then the Government has a service that allows you to find the contact details of various providers to trace long lost pensions.
 It may be time consuming, but it’s worth taking the time to track down, as you don’t want to potentially lose out on thousands of pounds sat in a long lost pension somewhere!
 You can find out more about how to track down any missing or forgotten pensions in our article Tracing lost pensions.

 When you have your various pension details to hand – a good next step is the Pension Wise website.
 It was set up by the Government to offer free and impartial guidance to people who have a personal pension scheme.

 If you are aged 50 or over and have a defined contribution pension, you can book a free telephone or face to face appointment with them, to help you make sense of your options.
 This is almost always worth doing as a free starting point to help you on your way.

 The downside to using a Financial Advisor is that there are usually fees involved, but these are often outweighed by the benefits of getting good personalised advice.
 Different firms can charge in different ways, so it’s important to get an idea of the costs upfront.
 Thankfully, since 2011 the Financial Regulator (the FCA) has made it a requirement for Financial Advisors to clearly state what the fees are at the first meeting – this way, there’s unlikely to be any nasty surprises further down the line.